google/closure-compiler-js/README.md

 npm install --save google-closure-compiler-js
 ```

-### Native Node Usage

-The module provides `compile` as a low-level method to compile JavaScript.
+The module supports modern web browsers as well as Node v4 LTS, and provides `compile` as a low-level method to compile JavaScript.
 By default, this compiles ES6 to ES5 and includes the default set of ECMAScript externs files.
 For example-